trento-project/web/README.md

 # Support

 Please only report bugs via [GitHub issues](https://github.com/trento-project/web/issues);
-for any other inquiry or topic use [GitHub discussion](https://github.com/trento-project/trento/discussions).
+for any other inquiry or topic, use [GitHub discussion](https://github.com/trento-project/trento/discussions).

 # Contributing